The Principles of Diffusion Models: General Flow Map: Mean Flow General Flow Map: Mean Flow

 and take $d(\rvx,\rvy):=\|\rvx-\rvy\|^2$ as an example.
 Substituting into \Cref{eq:general-cm-loss:rep} and viewing $\rmG_\btheta$ as CTM’s flow-map parameterization (\Cref{eq:ctm_para_1}) gives

 Hence,

-Thus CTM and MF losses are fundamentally equivalent up to a weighting function.
+Putting aside the specific algorithm used to learn the flow map, the CTM and MF losses share the same mathematical form, differing only by a weighting function.
 Moreover, setting $t=0$ in either case recovers the CM setting ($\bPsi_{s\to 0}$), where each state maps directly to the clean data.

 \paragraph{Auxiliary Loss in Practice.} In CTM, training is performed with the consistency loss in \Cref{eq:ctm-consist-scratch} jointly with its self-defined diffusion model loss in \Cref{eq:ctm-dsm}.
 A similar strategy is adopted in MF.
 As shown in \Cref{eq:mf-to-fm}, when $s \to t$, the MF loss reduces to the standard flow matching objective.
 In practice, MF controls the ratio between pairs with $s \neq t$ and those with $s = t$; consequently, the overall optimization becomes a mixture of the MF objective in \Cref{eq:mf-practice} and the flow matching objective in \Cref{eq:mf-to-fm}.